CAFFEINE AND SUGAR SUBSTITUTES

 Studies have also shown that people who use artificial sweeteners often eat just as much or more sugar.
 This may be because they keep the sweet taste alive.
 It may also be because one believes that one can get away with eating sugar because you are eating less of it.

-If you must use a sugar substitute, better ones include xylitol, mannitol and stevia.
+If you must use a sugar substitute, (which is not recommended), better ones include xylitol, mannitol and stevia.
 Xylitol, sorbitol and mannitol are sugars that are not absorbed by the body.
 They are relatively non-toxic in small amounts and will add sweetness without adding calories and with fewer side effects than the others.

 Stevia is an herb that is naturally sweet.
-It is excellent and has 47% of the non-sugar sweetener market in Japan.
 In America, the Monsanto Company and others who produce artificial sweeteners have spread propaganda to downplay the benefits of stevia, which is helpful for health in several ways.
 It assists digestion and is nutritious, in addition to being very sweet tasting.

 An exception is 10-12 ounces of carrot juice for everyone.
-One may also put some spinach, Swiss chard, which is delicious in carrot juice or other greens in the juice.
-Do not drink more than this amount, as all vegetables when raw and juiced, in particular, are very yin.
+One may also put a little spinach or Swiss chard in the carrot juicer.
+Do not drink more than this amount because all raw vegetables are yin, especially when made into juice.

 The FDA once listed 92 different symptoms associated with the use of Nutrasweet including seizures, depression, blindness, sexual dysfunction, obesity, testicular, mammary and brain tumors, and death.
 Aspartame may also mimic or contribute to many other diseases including Epstein-Barr Syndrome, Parkinson’s disease, MS and diabetes.